California Continuation Education Association Plus (CCEA Plus)

 We Provide Recognition and Networking For Staff, Students And Schools

-CCEA provides a “Teacher of the Year” recognition program that honors teachers at both the local and state level.
-Model Continuation High School recognition is a combined CDE and CCEA activity.
-Students and local community supporters are recognized by local CCEA district organizations.
-Each of the twelve CCEA districts provide these student recognition through awards and local scholarships.
-Local CCEA districts also provide for both group and individual competitive activities that all young people need.
+CCEA Plus provides a “Teacher of the Year” recognition program that honors teachers at both the local and state level.
+Model School recognition is a combined CDE and CCEA Plus activity.
+Students and local community supporters are recognized by local CCEA organizations.
+Each of the four CCEA regions provide these student recognition through awards and local scholarships.
+Local CCEA regions also provide for both group and individual competitive activities that all young people need.

 We Want Your Involvement and Support

 As a professional member of the California Continuation Education Association Plus, you contribute to the on-going efforts of the our collective effort to build futures for students, develop quality programs, provide resources and maintain communication among continuation educators in California.
 If you are a professional member, please recruit a colleague to join.
 If you are not able to join as a professional member, please encourage those at your school site to support school membership.BECOME A MEMBER

 CCEA Plus™ is a California 501(c)(6) Tax Exempt Educational Nonprofit Organization.

 California Continuation Education Association Plus™ and CCEA Plus™ are recognized trademarks in active use by the organization online and in practice.
 All rights reserved.